atourbah01/parallelproject/README.md

 ![lena](resources/lena_embossed.bmp)

-When running the parallel version, each process will generate part of the final result, as shown below for 4 processes:
+When running the parallel version, each process will generate part of the final result, as shown in the 4 processes (image files):

 **Process 0:**
 ![lena](Downloads/rank0.bmp)

 **Process 1:**
 ![lena](resources/rank_1.bmp)